uxlfoundation/oneapi-construction-kit/changelog/spirv-ll.md

 * A bug was fixed in handling function calls to function forward references, which was previously generating invalid LLVM IR.
 * `spirv-ll` will now correctly mangle boolean types.
+* A bug was fixed where the incorrect group reduction operation would be called if the sign of the input integer type did not match the sign of the group operation.